Film screening & discussion – Operation Wedding documentary

 The 2016 award winning 62 minutes long documentary “Operation Wedding” tells the personal story of the Filmmaker’s parents, Sylva and Edward, leading characters of a group that in 1970 tried to escape the USSR to Israel by hijacking an empty plane.
 This event was the first effective act that kickstarted the Soviet Jewry Movement and cracked open the Iron Curtain for approximately 254,000 Soviets Jews in the 70’s, compared to only 3,000 in the 60’s.
 The group members were held back to pay the price of freedom for everyone else.

-Show the film in your class or show it ONLINE to your students (request an educational screening license from the filmmaker)
+Show the film in your class or show it ONLINE to your students for $30.
+Press HERE.

 Relation to Hanukkah: The sentences were announced in Hanukkah 1970.
 Most group members received 8-15 years but two members, the pilot Mark and the group’s leader Edward - received death sentences.